Zephor5/zspider/README.md

 rabbitmq, mongodb, memcached

 ## Notice
-This project doesn't actively develop now.
+  Docs are writing, but not that quick.

-But it's ready for production use.
+  This is ready for use.
 There are several resources to be prepared and configured to use.

+  Mind those source file containing `conf` in the filename. mainly: `conf.py`, `crawl_conf.py`, `dispatcher_conf.py`, `web_conf.py`

+  The web user isn't finish yet. see `www/handlers/__init__.py`